mcfrith/seg-suite/README.rst

   extra first column are both OK.
 The extended version is also OK (and the extended information is not used).

+* For rmsk format: you can give it either RepeatMasker .out format, or UCSC's rmsk format.
+The query sequence coordinates, and strand, are correctly imported, but the repeat coordinates are not preserved (because that's impossible without alignment-gap data).

 These options are available, which affect bed, genePred and gtf formats only.
 For these formats, the default is to get the exons.